LearnersGuild/guide/Dynamic_Tensions/Growth.md

 Transparency may seem like a passive process, like "don’t hide anything," but it’s actually a big challenge to keep everyone up to date and on the same page about stuff they’re not working on on a daily basis, even for a company the size of Learners Guild.
 These are some of the policies we use to make information more accessible, but our work is ongoing.

-### Partner-to-Partner Feedback
+### Member-to-Member Feedback

-Feedback given from one partner to another is private unless the partner receiving the feedback wishes to share.
+Feedback given from one member to another is private unless the member receiving the feedback wishes to share.

-Giving and receiving feedback is an integral part of working at Learners Guild.
+Giving and receiving feedback is an integral part of learning at Learners Guild.
 We acknowledge that in order for us all to continuously grow, we need to be able to give and receive feedback on things that push the edges of our comfort zones.
 Feedback is vulnerable and thus should be respectful and private.

-Partners are, of course, encouraged to share as much of their _received_ feedback as they wish, whether to seek support or to stay in integrity.
+Members are, of course, encouraged to share as much of their _received_ feedback as they wish, whether to seek support or to stay in integrity.

 ### Private Information: When and why information should be private